 As part of our activities involving the children, we made a two puppets from packaged kits.
-I made a caterpillar, and Rosemary made an ostrich.
-Mum suggested I should write a puppet play including these characters, and with some help from Ellis (who contributed a couple of key ideas to the plot, including the ending), I did so.
-A sock puppet bird and a paper butterfly were constructed as minor characters, and the play was performed on Tuesday evening — the same day that I wrote it — after one rehearsal.
+I made a caterpillar, and my cousin Rosemary made an ostrich.
+Mum suggested I should write a puppet play including these characters, and with some help from my sister’s fiance (who contributed a couple of key ideas to the plot, including the ending) I did so.
+A sock puppet bird and a paper butterfly were constructed as minor characters, and the play was performed after one rehearsal.

 The actors/puppeteers were Kate (who acted the part of the tree, the cave and the rock), Kaye, Rebecca, Ellis and myself (as narrator).
 People in the audience were Mum, Dad, Sue, Robert, Katrina, Rosemary and Leah.

 There was once a tall green tree on a little sandy island in the middle of a wide, wet river.

 One morning, a little black bird boasted to all the animals that it had discovered a wonderful secret.
 “But”, said the bird to each of the animals, “I won’t tell you what the secret is unless you meet me tomorrow morning at the top of the tall green tree on the little sandy island in the middle of the wide wet river.”